microsoft/Kusto-Query-Language/doc/activity-engagement-plugin.md

 ## Arguments

 * *T*: The input tabular expression.
 * *IdColumn*: The name of the column with ID values that represent user activity.
-* *TimelineColumn*: The name of the column that represent timeline.
+* *TimelineColumn*: The name of the column that represents timeline.
 * *Start*: (optional) Scalar with value of the analysis start period.
 * *End*: (optional) Scalar with value of the analysis end period.
 * *InnerActivityWindow*: Scalar with value of the inner-scope analysis window period.